carlylovas/LabVenture/README.md

 #### 📈 Data

-All the [data and code](https://github.com/carlylovas/LabVenture?tab=readme-ov-file)will live in folders named data and code (original, I know).
+All the [data and code](https://github.com/carlylovas/LabVenture?tab=readme-ov-file) will live in folders named data and code (original, I know).
 It's here for reproducibility but also as a reference for when you want a deeper understanding of what I'm doing with the data.

 #### 📖 Summaries